 Talking To Your Kids

-When talking to your kids about drugs:
+Try these parenting tips when talking to your kids about drugs:

 - Start talking with your kids at an early age and take time to explain things to your child in basic terms that are easily understandable.
-Make your child comfortable talking to you about “difficult” topics such as tobacco, alcohol and other drugs.
+Make your child comfortable talking to you about “difficult” topics such as nicotine, alcohol and other drugs.

 - Listen carefully to your child.
 Educate yourself so you can answer his or her questions.
 As children get older, their questions get more difficult, so you need to be prepared.